nayanjain540/Function_Calling_Example/README.md

 # FunctionCalling Example
-This is a simple Python script to depict the implementation of function calling of CHAT GPT
+This is a simple Python script to depict the implementation of function calling of ChatGPT

 Install requirements
 ```